 Since 2010-11, the incorporation of source information into written manuscripts (i.e., use of sources) was assessed independent of referencing of sources (i.e., documentation).
-Data collected over the past academic year indicates a statistically significant improvement in all assessed outcome areas compared to 2010-11.
+Data collected over the past academic year indicates a statistically significant decrease in all assessed outcome areas compared to 2011-12.